DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-teachers.md

   - Settlement Scheme
 ---

+If you’re applying for teaching jobs in England as a non-UK citizen, you will need a visa or immigration status allowing you to work in England.

 The information on this page is for:

 * non-UK citizens living in the UK
 * non-UK citizens living outside the UK
 * refugees or asylum seekers

-If you’re applying for teaching jobs in England as a non-UK citizen, you will need a visa or immigration status allowing you to work in England.

-### Teachers who will not need a visa

 You will not need a visa if you: